-An 8th grade student who chooses to take year 1 of a World Language course must realize that they are taking a high school level course.
-They must adhere to the 60% cut-off to be able to move on to 2nd semester of their language study.
+An 8th grade student who chooses to take a World Language course must realize that $\underline{\text{they}}$ are $\underline{\text{taking a high school level course}}$ .
+They must adhere to the 60% cut-off to be able to move on to second semester.
 If an 8th grade student does not earn a passing grade by the end of the school year, they will not receive high school credit for the course.

-Incomplete Grades

-Incomplete grades may be given at the discretion of the teacher, in collaboration with administration.
+Incomplete Grades - Incomplete grades may be given at the discretion of the teacher, in collaboration with administration.
 This will be reviewed on a case by case basis.

-Progress Reports/Report Cards

-Progress Reports will be issued at the nine week mark in the semester.
+Progress Reports/Report Cards - Progress Reports will be issued at the nine week mark in the semester.
 Please remember that as a parent you always have access to your student's grades and progress.
 Please make sure that you are checking your student's progress weekly.